 The ECS offers a couples counselling service, enabling couples (married or partners) to explore issues that are causing difficulties within their relationship.

 Counselling offers the opportunity to explore feelings from a reflective position.
-Often in a relationship in conflict – the energy is more active than reflective.
+Often when a relationship is in conflict the energy is more active than reflective.
 There is no place to step back and take a closer look at what is working and what is failing to retain a healthy relationship.
 This is where couples counselling may come in.

 Couples can leave the option of counselling late.
-By the time of their first appointment, levels of bitterness and resentment have built up, and fear of being hurt can impact on the chances of resolution.
-Nonetheless opening, and then developing a dialogue, in a confidential and secure environment, whilst making a commitment to focus on some form of resolution, can lead to movement in the relationship.
+By the time of their first appointment, levels of bitterness and resentment have built up.
+A fear of being hurt can impact on the chances of resolution.
+Nonetheless, opening and developing a dialogue, in a confidential and secure environment, can provide basis for change.
+Making a commitment to focus on some form of resolution, can lead to movement in the relationship.

 This movement, hopefully, will prove beneficial to each partner, allowing their lives, and those of any dependents, especially children, to progress more smoothly in the future.